UP940148/peer-review-system/README.md

 The application will then be accessible from `localhost:8080`

-(You can change to your preferred port by changing the value in `{ROOT}/config.js`)
+(You can change to your preferred port by changing the value in `{ROOT_DIR}/config.js`)

 ## Interacting with the system

-(Throughout this section, `*host*` will refer to the combination of the application's Hostname and port number)

-When first launching the application at `*host*/`, you will be presented with a welcome page, from which you can log in to the system and access all of it's features.
-Attempting to access this welcome page whilst signed in will redirect you to `*host*/dashboard`, and inversely, attempting to access `*host*/dashboard` without being signed in will redirect you back to this welcome screen.
+When first launching the application at `<root>/`, you will be presented with a welcome page, from which you can log in to the system and access all of it's features.
+Attempting to access this welcome page whilst signed in will redirect you to `<root>/dashboard`, and inversely, attempting to access `<root>/dashboard` without being signed in will redirect you back to this welcome screen.

 ### Signing in